 - If you think your future self will wish you had started going to the gym today, go sign up to your nearest gym.

-- If you'll wish you had started an email list, go right now to Substack or Revue and create one for free.
+- If you’ll wish you had started an email list, go right now to Substack or Convertkit and create one in minutes.

 - If you’ll wish you had finally started your podcast, go to Transistor, sign up for the free trial and launch your podcast in a few hours.